JamesSewter/decisions-fe/README.md

     npx expo start
    ```

-3. Locally explore the Decisions app!
+3. Locally explore the Decisions app on the web, Android, and iOS!

 ---